collapsed-stacks/startups/questions/11355/is-there-any-online-place-where-i-can-find-users-to-validate-my-idea.md

 - posted by: [niraj](https://stackexchange.com/users/9659943/niraj) on 2016-11-18
 - score: 1

-<p>There is an app called "Flare" that may be of use.
-Business ideas can be presented and rated, given feedback, etc. Apparently you can connect with potential collaborators, investors, and so on.</p>
+There is an app called "Flare" that may be of use.
+Business ideas can be presented and rated, given feedback, etc. Apparently you can connect with potential collaborators, investors, and so on.

-<p>I have only used the app occasionally to browse through ideas.
+I have only used the app occasionally to browse through ideas.
 I haven't posted an idea or used any of the other advertised features.
-But check it out, at least on the surface it seems it could be helpful for validation of ideas and maybe more.</p>
+But check it out, at least on the surface it seems it could be helpful for validation of ideas and maybe more.

 ## Answer 11374